eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

     <figcaption>Figure 4.
 NHG ID change for route convergence<figcaption>
 </figure>

-To maintain the NHG ID unchanged during recursive NHG, refer to the zebra_rnh_refresh_dependents section for the details.
+To maintain the NHG ID unchanged for recursive NHG, refer to the zebra_rnh_refresh_dependents section for the details.

 ### Fast Convergence for Route Withdrawal
 As the case of recursive routes for EVPN underlay